SharePoint/sp-dev-docs/docs/general-development/color-palettes-and-fonts-in-sharepoint.md

 - **Color palette file (.spcolor)**

     Color palette files are used in the **Change the look** wizard, which enables users to change the look and feel of their site by using the SharePoint themes user interface.
-By default, 32 color palette files are installed with SharePoint 2013.
+By default, 32 color palette files are installed with SharePoint.
 You can also create additional color palette files.
 The following example shows the format of a color palette file.

 ```xml